-If you contact Axis support, please help us to help you solve your problems by providing the server report, the log file and a detailed description of the problem.
+If you contact Axis support, please help us resolve your problem expediently by providing a Server Report and a detailed description of the problem.

-Server Report - go to Setup > System Options > Support > Support Overview.
-The server report contains important information about the server and its software, as well as a list of the current parameters.
+The Server Report contains important information about the server and its software, as well as a list of the current parameters.
+The Access Log is also included in the Server Report.
+Go to Setup > System Options > Support > Support Overview to generate a Server Report.

-The Log file is available from Setup > System Options > Support > Logs & Reports.
-The Log file records events in the unit since the last system restart and can be a useful diagnostic tool when troubleshooting.

-Symptoms, Possible Causes, and Remedial Action
+Symptoms, possible causes, and remedial actions